Prakharcodes433/FAQ/README.md

   To get a local copy up and running, follow these simple steps.
 This project requires basic web technologies (HTML, CSS, JavaScript).

 ### Prerequisites

+No specific frameworks or package managers are required.
+You just need a modern web browser.